app.loshadki

 How to troubleshoot the error shhist could not parse inserted string?

-shhist tries to autodetect the shell based on the SHELL variable, sometimes it might not be set correctly, if your login shell is different, and you launched shell session from terminal.
+shhist tries to autodetect the shell based on the SHELL variable.
+Sometimes it might not be set correctly if your login shell is different and you launched a shell session from the terminal.
 You can run shhist insert --help and see what is set by default for the --shell.

-One way to fix it, is to use chsh to actually change your login shell.
-Another way, you can force and tell shhist which shell you are using with a switch --shell ....
+One way to fix it is to use chsh to actually change your login shell.
+Another way is to force and tell shhist which shell you are using with the switch --shell ....

 Privacy Policy